High Impact Polystyrene:

 6. Extrusion & Pelletisation

-7. Product packing
+7. Product Packing

 - FEED TANK: –

-Zinc Stearate is added as an external lubricant, whereas Liquid paraffin is added as an internal lubricant, toners are added to give color to the product.
+Zinc Stearate is added as an external lubricant, whereas Liquid paraffin is added as an internal lubricant, toners are added to give colour to the product.
 After adding chemicals, agitation is started to ensure proper mixing.

 After proper mixing feed will be transferred to kettle though filter to remove undissolved particles and to avoid external chemical contamination entry.
-Minimum one hour is taken to transfer feed to tower.
+Minimum one hour is taken to transfer feed to the tower.

 - PRE POLYMERIZATION: